-Aerotoxic Syndrome is the term given to the illness caused by breathing contaminated air in jet aircraft.
+Aerotoxic Syndrome is the term given to the illness caused by exposure to contaminated air in jet aircraft.

-It was introduced on 20th October 1999 by Dr Harry Hoffman, Professor Chris Winder and Jean Christophe Balouet PhD in their report: Aerotoxic Syndrome: Adverse health effects following exposure to jet oil mist during commercial flights.
+The term was introduced on 20 October 1999 by Dr Harry Hoffman, Professor Chris Winder and Jean Christophe Balouet PhD in their report: Aerotoxic Syndrome: Adverse health effects following exposure to jet oil mist during commercial flights.

 Why does the cabin air get contaminated?